Making sense of solar panel specifications

 Solar panel efficiency

-The efficiency of a solar cell refers to how much of the incoming sunlight is converted into electricity.
-High efficiency is desirable in a solar panel because it means that you can use fewer panels to achieve the same power output, which gives you the option to cover less of your roof, or generate more electricity with the same roof area.
+The efficiency of a solar cell is how much of the incoming sunlight is converted into electricity.
+High efficiency is desirable in a solar panel because it means that you can use fewer panels to achieve the same power output, which gives you the option to cover less of your roof or generate more electricity with the same roof area.

 Highest efficiency solar panels

 You’ll find efficiency listed on the datasheet of a solar module as a percentage.
-This number has been climbing over the past decade, and in 2019 you can find several modules on the market with better than 20% efficiency.
-The panel with the highest nameplate efficiency at the moment is the SunPower X-Series, which boasts almost 23% efficiency.
+This number has been climbing over the past decade, and in 2021 you can find several modules on the market with better than 20% efficiency.
+The panel with the highest nameplate efficiency at the moment is the LG NeON R series, which boasts almost 21.5% efficiency.
 Lower efficiency panels start around 16%.
-That ends up being a pretty big difference: it would take only seven 23% efficient panels to do the job of ten panels with 16% efficiency.
+That ends up being a pretty big difference: it would take only seven 21.5% efficient panels to do the job of ten panels with 16% efficiency.

-These highest efficiency panels are monocrystalline, and sometimes bifacial, which is a type of cell that can absorb light from both the front and rear of the cell, allowing it to capture extra light that is reflected behind the panel.
+These highest efficiency panels are monocrystalline, and sometimes bifacial, which is a type of cell that can absorb light from both the front and rear, allowing it to capture extra light that is reflected behind the panel.

 Standard test conditions (STC)